Climate of Porto: Normals

 Porto has generally moderate temperatures.
-The average annual high is around 20 C and average low around 11 C. The climate is also only only mildly seasonal, from a maxima of 14 C in January to 25–26 C in August, while minima is around 5–6 C in January and 15–16 C in July and August.
+The average annual high is around 20 C and average low around 11 C. The climate is also only mildly seasonal, from a maxima of 14 C in January to 25–26 C in August, while minima is around 5–6 C in January and 15–16 C in July and August.
 In its metropolitan area, January lows can vary between 7 C at the coast and 3 C on the mountainous interior, and August highs vary between 24 C at the coast and 28 C in the interior near the Douro valley.

 Extremes

 Due to its coastal position, temperatures below freezing (0 C) are rare, and frosts are never severe.
 Porto is placed in the USDA hardiness zone 10a.
 The lowest temperature ever recorded in the city was -4.1 C on 11 January 1941.

 Precipitation

 Porto has abundant levels of precipitation.
 Despite averaging above 1000 mm of precipitation a year, July and August are relatively dry with around 15–30 mm falling each month.
 The wettest period is between October and February, mostly between October and December, the wettest month.